-Matt Bevin was elected the 62nd Governor of the Commonwealth of Kentucky in 2015.
-He is a husband, father of nine children, veteran and successful small business owner.
+Matt Bevin was elected in 2015 as the 62nd Governor of the Commonwealth of Kentucky.
+He is a husband, father of nine children, U.S. Army veteran and successful small business owner.

-Growing up, Matt Bevin and his family of eight lived in an old farmhouse, sharing three bedrooms and one bathroom.
-The humble home stood on a farm where the family raised crops and livestock, instilling in their children a strong work ethic and solid Christian values.
+Growing up, Bevin and his family of eight lived in an old farmhouse, sharing three bedrooms and one bathroom.
+The humble home stood on a farm where the family raised crop and livestock, instilling in their children a strong work ethic and solid Christian values.

 Bevin later attended Washington and Lee University in Virginia on an ROTC scholarship.
 Upon graduation, he served on active duty as a US Army officer and left the service having achieved the rank of captain.

 The mantra I developed as a young Army officer, and how I govern, is to be hands-off as much as possible but hands-on as much as necessary.